Funding Historic Restorations

 Loans generally apply to exterior work or structural repairs and range from $80,000 to $300,000.
 Interest rates are generally low and terms usually range from five to ten years.
 The Conservancy makes a special effort to keep closing costs as low as possible.

 Loans are only considered to owners of individually designated landmarks, properties in historic districts, or buildings listed or eligible for listing in the State or National Register of Historic Places.
 The building must be in the five boroughs of New York City.
 The Conservancy can help you determine the landmark status of your building.
 If the building is eligible, the applicant must also show financial capability.
 Loans must be secured through a first or second mortgage or other acceptable collateral.

-To discuss your building project, either call Mark Weber at 212-995-5260 or fill out and return to his attention a completed , which you can .
+To discuss your building project, either call Kyunhea West at 212-995-5260 or fill out and return to her attention a completed , which you can .

 The first step in applying for a loan is to complete the Property Profile.
 Staff will review the proposed project and possibly conduct a site visit.
 If the Fund staff determines the project is eligible for funding, they will work with you to develop a formal loan application.
 Application review, credit checks, and financial analyses are necessary before presenting the loan request to the Fund’s Board of Directors for approval.

 New York City Historic Properties Fund – Early History

 January 8, 1982 is the date of the tripartite agreement that established the New York City Historic Properties Fund and called for its initial and subsequent capitalizations by the developer of the Federal Archive Building.
 Since its inception, the Fund has been a major financing vehicle in the five boroughs of New York and a critical programmatic component of The New York Landmarks Conservancy which administers it.